kvegter/dbreportapp/README.md

 # neo4j-db-analyzer

 The neo4j desktop app helps you to analyze a Neo4j database quickly.

+In version 1.0.1 and higher it is possible to analyze Neo4j version 4 servers.
+In that case there will be a tab per database with the database analyzer in it.

 <img src="toolheader.png" />

 The application has three main tools:

-* Analyze Database
+* __Analyze Database__
   Counts Node, Relationships, Labels, Relationship Types

-* Live Count
+* __Live Count__
   Live Count of #Nodes per Label and #Relationships per Relationship Type

-* Model
+* __Model__
   Explore the Database Schema